 Taxi services are available, however, you'll need to contact a company directly.
 You can find contact numbers here, and courtesy phones and taxi dispatchers around the baggage claim and pickup areas.
 There are also several car rental agencies across Lanui Circle outside the airport.
 Cross the pickup and drop off lanes and you will see them to the left.

-Related: Shaka Guide has five tours in Maui, check them out here.
+Related: Shaka Guide has six tours in Maui, check them out here.

 Kauai’s Primary airport is located in Lihue on the Island’s south-eastern coast.